epew-workshop/epew-workshop.github.io/index.md

 ##### Submission

-EPEW 2024 seeks contributions in the form of:
+EPEW 2024 seeks __workshop presentations__, submitted in the form of 7 pages _short research papers_ in LNCS format.

-- 7 pages for _short research papers_ in LNCS format
+Authors of accepted short papers will be invited to submit an extend version of the short paper for publication in the __post-proceedings__.

-- 15 pages for post proceedings in LNCS format
+The page limit of an article in the post-proceedings is 15 pages in LNCS format.

 All page limits include tables, figures, and references.